 It preserves a natural space for alternative transportation from the downtown area to the North side of town.
 Native species of plants and animals can be viewed throughout the corridor.
 The community also benefits from these natural areas as they provide clean air and water, flood storage and protection, reduce erosion as well as offer educational resources.
 One of the unique features of the trail is the Raymond C. Hand Pass, a 600-foot pedestrian bridge.

 Clarksville BCycle is one way to navigate the trail.
 It’s an automated bike sharing system designed for use by many people for short trips around town or for recreational riding.
 The BCycle station on the Clarksville Greenway is located at the Pollard Road Trailhead.
-Other BCycle stations are located at Liberty Park, Cumberland Riverwalk, and Public Square and Franklin St. For more information, please visit Clarksville BCycle website.
+For more information, please visit Clarksville BCycle website.

 Protect the Trail

 Please Follow these Rules:

-- Do not park on roadway or block private residences.
+- Do not park on roadways or block private residences.

 - Do not remove plants or feed/disturb wildlife.